jamesroutley/tangle/README.md

 The simple usage above should cater for most use cases, but Tangle also supports more complex projects which involve multiple files, multiple outputs and/or multiple languages.
-To start using these features, we'll need to write a config file which tells Tangle what you want it to do.
+To start using these features, we'll need to write a config file, `.tangle.json`, which tells Tangle what you want it to do.

 Config files have the following schema: